How To Bet On Horse Racing: A Beginner’s Betting Guide

 Again, it is not wise to bet on such runners automatically.
 Many top jockeys have strong relationships with certain trainers and will ride virtually anything they send out.
 Or they may be riding a horse in an unfavorable scenario today in order to retain the mount for when the horses is switched to a new distance or racing surface where it can be expected to be more successful.

 - Terms: Min deposit £5.
 Bet Credits available for use upon settlement of bets to value of qualifying deposit.
 Min odds 1/5 (1.20), bet (£5) and payment method exclusions (Paypal, e-wallets etc.) apply.
 Returns exclude Bet Credits stake.
+Bonus code: optional.
 Time limits and T&Cs apply.

 Betting on trainers